hardikp/hardikp.github.io/books.md

 I like to read **non-fiction books**.
 For me, the objectives for reading books include:
 1. *Satisfying curiosity*
 1. *Understanding the world around us*
-1. *Develop a better world view* - in order to develop a more rational intuition (which helps improve the daily decisions).
+1. *Develop a better world view* - to help develop a more rational intuition (which helps improve the daily decisions).

 I am incredibly slow at reading, but really fast at understanding concepts.
 So, I prefer to read books that contain a lot more information.